ReactMrk/kata-graphql/README.md

 });
 ```

-As you notice, it takes somes time to calculate this field, in forder to save times, this field should be only calculate when is requested.
+As you notice, it takes some time to calculate this field, in order to save times, this field should be only calculate when is requested.

 Use GraphQL playground to test new endpoints.